the-other-mariana/the-other-mariana/README.md

 In a nutshell, what motivates my coding is: <br />

-> Code something that makes you proud and that it is useful for future reference
+> Code something that makes you proud and that it's useful for the future!

 In my spare time I am a passionate fan of football.
 I like any team that plays beautifully. <br />